 Interventions

 Psychological intervention will be any form of psychological treatment.
 Studies will not be excluded based on format of delivery (e.g., group-based, one-to-one).
+For this review, all patients included in an extracted sample must have received the psychological treatment.
+If there is anything to infer this is not the case, then the manuscript will be excluded.
 No exclusions will be made based on delivery method (face-to-face, teleconferencing, telephone, guided self-help).

 Outcomes

 Included studies will employ a measure of treatment effectiveness.
+This may include standardised and validated assessment tools (e.g., BDI-II) or standardised seizures measured (e.g., seizure frequency/intensity measures/Likert scales).
+Single item measures will be extracted if they are standarised and concern an index of seizure improvement/change.
 Measures of therapeutic process, change mechanism, or treatment satisfaction will not be included.
 Measurement may be clinician rated, informant rated or self-reported.
-The current review of effectiveness will not include health care cost or utilisation There will be no other exclusions based on what the effectiveness outcome/s are; they may cover focal seizure occurrence (reduction, remission) psychological distress, dissociation, or peripheral measures of functioning (e.g., disability, quality of life).
-Type of outcome will be coded for subgroup analysis.
+The current review of effectiveness will not include health care cost or utilisation There will be no other exclusions based on what the effectiveness outcome/s are; they may cover focal seizure occurrence (reduction, remission, severity) psychological distress, dissociation, or peripheral measures of functioning (e.g., disability, quality of life).
+Outcomes may be expressed as either raw data, common effect-size metrics (r, d, OR) or as proportional change.
+Type of outcome measured will be coded for subgroup analysis.
 Psychological distress will include global distress measures and disorder specific measures (e.g., anxiety, depression, PTSD).
+If a study reports sub-scale scores for a given questionnaire (e.g., depression domain of the SCL-90) these will not be extracted.

 The current review sought to establish effectiveness in the acute stage of treatment and durability of treatment at follow-up.
-Outcomes for the acute stage will be scores immediately following the end of treatment or (in the absence of post-treatment then) then the next nearest score that follows (must be below 5.9 months).
-Follow-up periods will include 6-month, 12-month, and 12-month+ however for analysis these will be collapsed into a single follow-up time point.
+Outcomes for the acute stage will be scores immediately following the end of treatment or (in the absence of post-treatment then) then the next nearest score that follows (must be below 5.9 months following treatment).
+Follow-up periods will include 0-6 month, 7-12-month, and 12-month+.
+If a study only reports study follow up data (e.g., 3 months following treatment) then this will be used for both analyses (pre-post, and then follow up).

 Design